-The Windmill is open from 2:30pm to 4:30pm on Sundays and Bank Holidays from Easter to September, also on Wednesdays in July and August.
+The Windmill is open Sundays and Bank Holidays 2.30pm to 4.30pm (between Easter Sunday and end of September), Wednesdays 2.30pm to 4.30pm (July and August).
 Admission to Ashton Windmill is free, and group visits are available by arrangement.
-Please contact Sedgemoor District Council's Conservation Officer on 01278 435277.
+Please contact a member of the Friends of Ashton Windmill on 01278 789859.

 Blake Museum is run by Bridgwater Town Council and supported by Sedgemoor District Council in association with the Friends of Blake Museum .
 Admission to the Blake Museum is free.

 Blake Museum is the local museum for archaeology and history, covering the former Bridgwater Rural District Council area.